Last Updated on

 Step 6.
 Tax and Salary Projections

-- Projected net business income after expenses for 2018 (do your best, and we’ll revisit throughout the year).
+- Projected net business income after expenses for the current year (do your best, and we’ll revisit throughout the year).

 - Most recent paystubs from all household income sources.

 You can submit tax returns, paystubs and other sensitive information to your client portal (Portal button on top of page, upper right).
-Use the following link to submit your business data via a fillable PDF-
+Use the following link to submit your business data via a super easy online digital form-

 Step 7.
 Recurring Activities (the nuts)

 After your entity is set up, the S Corp election is made and payroll accounts are setup, then your S Corp benefits turn into a barrage of lather rinse repeats.
-Generally speaking Q1 and Q2 payroll are decided early in January or even late December.
+Generally speaking monthly payroll during Q1 and Q2 is decided early in January or even late December.
 These are on autopilot.
-Q1 and Q2 are often minimum payrolls for seasonal professions such as real estate agents or landscapers.
+They can also be minimum payrolls for seasonal professions such as real estate agents or landscapers who are short on cash and unsure about the future until late in the year.

 Q3 is a mid-course correction or true-up.
 We obtain updated business income numbers to project salary recommendations and tax liabilities for the entire year.